Program and Location:

 My favorite part was easily the friends I made.
 In fact, I have friends from New York and Canada coming to visit me this semester and I plan on visiting friends in Australia once I graduate.

-What advice do you have to future study abroad students?
+What advice do you have for future study abroad students?

 Put yourself out there.
 A semester may not be for everyone, but I would recommend going to anyone.
 What I mean by putting yourself out there is go and find the hole in the wall restaurant that serves the true local cuisine or hitchhike (maybe not that one), or introduce yourself to your friends staying in your hostel.
 Being uncomfortable in life can sometimes be an incredibly powerful thing.